Hakonechloa, Japanese Herb: planting, cultivation and care

 Planting Hakonechloa

-Where to plant hakonechloas?
+Where to plant hakonechloa?

-→ Also discover our advice sheet on slow-to-establish plants
+→ Also discover our advice sheet on plants slow to establish

-Hakonechloa macra ‘Naomi’ by a water feature
+Hakonechloa macra ‘Naomi’ near a water feature

 When to plant?